Shifting Boundaries

 London

-The Ōsaka-born artist Takesada Matsutani will take over Hauser & Wirth’s North Gallery on Savile Row for his first exhibition in London, UK in over a decade, coinciding with his 60th year of living and working in Paris, France.
-The artist’s diverse practice is concerned with the reshaping of matter, from transforming acrylic, oil paint and graphite to more unconventional materials like vinyl glue and cotton.
-This exhibition, organized with Olivier Renaud-Clement, ranges from the sensational sculpture ‘The Magic Box’ (1988), which will be shown in Europe for the first time, to brand-new works that epitomize his experimentation with vinyl glue.
+The Ōsaka-born artist Takesada Matsutani takes our North Gallery for his first exhibition in London, UK in over a decade, coinciding with his 60th year of living and working in Paris, France.
+The artist’s diverse practice is concerned with the reshaping of matter, namely his signature materials of vinyl glue and graphite.
+This exhibition, organized with Olivier Renaud-Clement, ranges from the sensational sculpture ‘The Magic Box’ (1988) to brand-new works that epitomize his experimentation with glue.

-The 60th anniversary of Matsutani’s time in Paris is concurrent with the 10th Prix Matsutani, an initiative from the SHŌEN endowment fund founded by Takesada Matsutani and his wife Kate Van Houten with the goal of supporting artists and their work, as well as a commission by the artist for Musée Cernuschi, which will be revealed in September 2026.
+The 60th anniversary of Matsutani’s time in Paris, France is concurrent with the 10th Prix Matsutani, an initiative from the SHŌEN endowment fund founded by Takesada Matsutani and his wife Kate Van Houten with the goal of supporting artists and their work.
+Additionally, Musée Cernuschi will commission a project with the artist in September 2026.

 Hauser & Wirth Publishers will release the compact title ‘In The Studio: Takesada Matsutani’ on 30 April 2026, containing a text by independent curator Mika Yoshitake and newly unearthed archival images.
 This book is part of the imprint’s new ‘In The Studio’ series that focuses on major figures of 20th- or 21st-century art, offering an introduction to their influences, materials and techniques.